xiaozhangQAQ/vue/readme.txt

-Git is a version control aaacccbbbdddrr
+Git is a version control aaacccbbbdddrre
 Git is free software.